iapsoecs/iapsoecs.github.io/aboutus.md

 	<tr  class="profile-cell">
 	<td width="73%" class="profile-cell">
 	<p><strong>Alex Haumann (USA, member):</strong>
 	Alex is an environmental scientist studying the polar climate of the Southern Ocean and the interaction between ice, ocean, atmosphere, and the carbon cycle.
 He received his PhD from ETH Zurich (2016).
 Currently, Alex is an Associate Research Scholar at Princeton University and BAS honorary researcher.
 He collaborates internationally in both the SOCCOM and ORCHESTRA projects, and participated in the Antarctic Circumnavigation Expedition.
-Alex enjoys cooking, hiking, travelling, and snowboarding.</p>
+Alex enjoys cooking, hiking, travelling, snowboarding, and the outdoors in general.</p>
 	</td>
 	<td width="24%" class="profile-cell">
 	<a href="https://www.ahaumann.net" target="_blank"><img src="https://www.iapsoecs.org/uploads/bio_photos/alex.jpg" alt="Alex Haumann" class="profile-image"/></a>